Home » Blogs » Jim Corbett National Park Named After a British (Man Eaters of Kumaon)

 The naming of Jim Corbett National Park after a British Man is a true representation of the nuanced historical reality that goes beyond colonial rule and its widely spread narratives back then.
 James was more of an Indian than he was British because of his deep integration into the Indian Society.
 He played a major role in transforming Indian Wildlife post-independence, and naming the National Park after him is a representation of his:

-• Individual contribution to Indian Wildlife
+• Individual Contribution to Indian Wildlife

 • His intentions of protecting wildlife and local communities